 - The present north range comprises a phase 5 double-pile block ingeniously designed for James VI by James Murray of Kilbaberton and William Wallace to provide comfortable accommodation for a royal court that was expected to visit only briefly and rarely.
 Its most remarkable asset is the courtyard façade, with its rich dynastic sculptural decoration, centrally placed stair turret and elaborated skyline.
-It was here that the devastating fire of 1746 started, and the charred stumps of floor joists and fire-cracked stones are still apparent. - The north range may conceivably have been the site of the queen's lodging, a mirror image of the king's lodging in the west range.
-(The other candidate, the floor above the king's lodging, seems altogether too ill-lit from outside to serve the purpose.)
-The fragment of a pre-phase 5 elaborate door jamb and flat arch at ground level in the SE corner, adjacent to the NE turnpike, points to a function of undoubted importance.
-The presence of the two oratories side by side at the NW corner further suggest that the king's and queen's lodgings were at the same level (as was the arrangement in the palace at Stirling Castle), and not superimposed one above the other.
+It was here that the devastating fire of 1746 started, and the charred stumps of floor joists and fire-cracked stones are still apparent. - The earlier north range has been suggested as the site of the queen's lodging, a mirror image of the king's lodging in the west range.
+The other candidate is the floor above the king's lodging.
+The fragment of a pre-phase 5 elaborate door jamb and flat arch at ground level in the south-east corner, adjacent to the north-east turnpike, points to a function of undoubted importance.
+The presence of the two oratories side by side at the north-west corner further suggest that the king's and queen's lodgings were at the same level (as was the arrangement in the palace at Stirling Castle), and not superimposed one above the other.
+However, it seems unlikely that had the queen's apartments been in the previous north range, the new block would not have replicated them. - The windows are decorated with Scottish thistles, English roses, and the monogram IR6, for James VI.
+This celebrated the Union of the Crowns of 1603, marking the beginnings of a large-scale British Empire.
+This new imperial strategy is exemplified by the plantation of Ulster from 1609.